dmorl/MichiganCOVID/README.md

 * Description: Probable deceased COVID cases across Michigan between the ages of 0 to 19
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 PD_20_29
 * Column: CT
 * Description: Probable deceased COVID cases across Michigan between the ages of 20 to 29
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 PD_30_39
 * Column: CU
 * Description: Probable deceased COVID cases across Michigan between the ages of 30 to 39
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 PD_40_49
 * Column: CV